The school bell rang.

 Loud and shrill.
 Metallic.

-It signalled the end of winter and the beginning of my final year of school.
+It signalled the beginning of my final year of school.

 A chance for a new beginning my mother had said.
 A chance to start over fresh.
-But I knew I would never ever forget.
-How could they expect me to forget everything that had happened over the past year?
+But how could I start again?
+After everything that had happened over the past year?